Serato DJ Tutorial For Beginners

 Using iTunes in Serato couldn’t be easier.
 Simply click the gear icon to access settings, then navigate to library and view settings.
 You will see the “show iTunes library” option.
 Simply check this option to show your iTunes library above the crates section in Serato DJ.
 Please note that Serato will need restarting before any changes made in your iTunes library will show, so don’t add to your playlists in iTunes whilst Serato is running.

-A recent addition to Serato, the integration of streaming platforms Tidal and Soundcloud Go allows DJs to playback tracks found on either service.
+A recent addition to Serato, the integration of streaming platforms allows DJs to playback tracks found on either service.
 You will need a valid subscription with either platform to access the music in Serato.
 To link it to your software, navigate to the Library and View Settings then log in to your streaming service account.
 Once logged in your playlists will show above the crates.
-You can add to playlists created within the Soundcloud or Tidal website and apps.
+You can also add to playlists created within the Soundcloud or Tidal website and apps.

-Please note at this time you can’t drag Soundcloud or Tidal tracks into other Crates.
+Please note at this time you can’t drag streaming tracks into other Crates.
 You also can’t record your mixes whilst using streaming tracks and at the time of writing, you need to be connected to the internet at all times to play.
-There is no offline mode to store songs from the streaming services.
+Only Beatport Link and Beatsource offer offline storage on selected plans.

 Once your tracks are loaded into your Serato library via any of the above methods you will need to analyse them.
 Analysing the track gives important information about the track such as it’s volume, the BPM and the key it’s in.
 When you play a song for the first time in Serato it will analyse it but this can slow down your workflow as you await the BPM information to be displayed.
 It’s for this reason we recommend you pre analyse your library before any sets.